Can Gua Sha Cause Wrinkles? A Dermatologist's Answer & Advice

 Peredo goes on to note that you should "make sure you are not pulling the skin downward; always use an upward motion, and do not apply too much pressure."

 And rest assured: Science is on our side.
-For example, one study showed that facial rolling—which lends a similar effect to gua sha—for only five minutes a day improved blood flow to the face, resulting in better skin quality and smoother skin over time.
-In another, patients claimed feeling tighter, more supple skin after regular massages.
+For example, one study showed that facial rolling—which lends a similar effect to gua sha—for only five minutes a day improved blood flow to the face1, resulting in better skin quality and smoother skin over time.
+In another, patients claimed feeling tighter, more supple skin1 after regular massages.

 Don't be afraid: Your gua sha stone isn't giving you wrinkles, if you're doing it right, that is.
 Just be mindful not to apply too much pressure, use oil, and always move upward.
 Glowing skin awaits.